Apantesis doris (Boisduval, 1869)

 Doris Tiger Moth

-Grammia doris is similar in size and pattern to G. virgo and G. parthenice but can be distinguished from both of these species by the extra pale transverse bar in the forewing cell.
+Apantesis doris is similar in size and pattern to A. virgo and A. parthenice but can be distinguished from both of these species by the extra pale transverse bar in the forewing cell.
 The hindwing is also pink, not red.
-Grammia doris usually flies earlier in the season than either of these moths.
+Apantesis doris usually flies earlier in the season than either of these moths.

-The subspecies name G. doris minea (Slosson) is available for northern populations, including those from the Pacific Northwest.
-It is distinguished by smaller size, thinner forewing bands, and larger hindwing spots than G. d. doris.
+The subspecies name A. doris minea (Slosson) is available for northern populations, including those from the Pacific Northwest.
+It is distinguished by smaller size, thinner forewing bands, and larger hindwing spots than A. d. doris.

-The habitat of G. doris minea is poorly known but might include wetlands (Schmidt 2009).
+The habitat of A. doris minea is poorly known but might include wetlands (Schmidt 2009).

 This species is widespread but infrequently collected.
 Outside the Pacific Northwest it occurs widely in Alberta where it has been found to the northwestern province and western Montana.
 Its range extends east in a narrow band near the Canada-United States border.
 In the east it is found in the Atlantic Coast provinces and states from Nova Scotia to northern Florida and west to central Texas.